Your Own Private Oasis.

 The answer 99% of the time is YES you can!

 Make Perfect Balance Yoga your personal oasis.
 A place to try out new things, maybe feel new things, maybe even discover a new kind of strength, a new body, a new kind of courage, a new determination, a new cause, a new friend, a new you.

 Have a question?
 Check here, in our list of frequently asked questions first:

 What is the best way to contact Perfect Balance Yoga?

 The best way to get in touch with Perfect Balance Yoga is by emailing FUN@pbyoga.com.

 You can also reach us by phone at (559) 222-6212.
-Please give us up to 24 hours to return phone calls.
-We promise to get back to you soon.
+Please give us up to 24 hours to return phone calls, but we usually get back to you sooner.